AbrahamDela/Frequent-Habits/README.md

 ## ✨ Key Features

 * 🛡️ **Private by Nature:** Designed from the ground up to respect your privacy.
 No ads, no tracking, no mandatory accounts, and zero cloud dependencies.
 Your personal routines and life habits never leave your device.
+* 🌐 **Fully Multilingual:** Available in English, German (Deutsch), Georgian (ქართული), and Simplified Chinese (简体中文) — every screen, onboarding step, smart insight, and milestone reward is fully localized.
 * 💾 **SAF Export Function:** Your data belongs entirely to you.
 Take full control of your history with secure local JSON backups and restores using Android's Storage Access Framework (SAF) — ensuring true data ownership with zero vendor lock-in.
 * 📊 **Deep Analytics:** Go far beyond simple streak counting.
 Understand your behavior through an intelligent 100-point scoring system, yearly activity heatmaps, precise weekday frequency breakdown charts, and dynamic progress rings.
 * 🎨 **Ultra-Clean Design:** A clutter-free, aesthetic dark-mode interface built with Jetpack Compose.
 Enjoy vibrant accent colors, directional slide transitions, and silky-smooth animations that make tracking daily tasks a premium experience.
 * ⏱️ **Audio Timer Function:** Complete time- or session-based habits (such as 30 minutes of reading or meditation) using a dedicated built-in timer featuring ambient background sounds and instant zero-latency completion chimes loaded via SoundPool.
 * ⚡ **Homescreen Widget:** Check off your daily habits directly from your homescreen with a lightweight, lightning-fast widget engineered for zero-delay instant response.
+Automatically resets right at midnight and resyncs the moment you reopen the app.
 * 📝 **Integrated Mini-Notebook:** Jot down thoughts, milestones, or reasons for a missed routine directly within your daily tracker — complete with subtle violet dot indicators directly on your yearly heatmaps.
 * 🏆 **Gamification & Rewards:** Stay motivated without artificial pressure.
 Unlock exclusive trophies, achieve "Gold Series", and experience full-screen confetti celebrations paired with custom haptic feedback when reaching new milestones.